 In valuing our common stock, since January 1, 2014, our board of directors determined the equity value of our business using the market approach valuation method and the income approach valuation method to determine the enterprise value.
-These two approaches were weighted equally.
+For 2014, our board of directors exclusively used the market approach valuation method.
+For 2015, these two approaches were initially weighted equally.
+During 2015, we received a summary valuation from the lead underwriters for this offering.
+In the second half of 2015 we reviewed our fair value determinations for 2015, effectively modifying our valuation approach for 2015 to include this summary valuation as a third factor in determining fair value, along with the other approaches previously considered.
 Our board of directors then considered the factors set forth above in reaching its determination of the fair value.

 The market approach consists of both a comparable publicly traded company methodology and an M&A transaction methodology to determine our enterprise value.
-The comparable publicly traded company methodology analyzes publicly traded companies similar in industry and/or business model to our company.
+The comparable publicly traded companies publicly traded companies similar in industry and/or business model to our company.
 This methodology uses these guideline companies to develop relevant market multiples and ratios, using metrics such as revenue, earnings before interest and taxes (EBIT), earnings before interest, taxes, depreciation and amortization (EBITDA), net income and/or tangible book value.
 These multiples and values are then applied to our corresponding financial metrics.
 Since no two companies are perfectly comparable, premiums or discounts may be applied to the subject company's metrics if its position in its industry is significantly different from the position of the guideline companies, or if its intangible attributes are significantly different.
 Our peer group of publicly traded companies used for determination of the market trading multiples consists of six companies for 2015 and five companies for 2014 that focus primarily on providing lymphedema or wound care treatment solutions or that are comparable based on our business model.
 There are, however, significant size and risk differences between our selected peer group of guideline public companies and us.
-The M&A transaction methodology uses actual prices paid in merger and acquisition transactions for companies similar to our company.
-Exit multiples of total purchase price paid to revenues, earnings before interest and taxes (EBIT), earnings before interest, taxes, depreciation and amortization (EBITDA), net income and/or book value may be developed for each comparable transaction, if the data is available.
-These multiples are then applied to our corresponding latest 12-month and projected financial metrics.
+The M&A transaction methodology uses actual prices paid in merger and acquisition transactions for companies similar to our corresponding latest 12-month and projected financial metrics.
+The transactions used for determination of the multiples consistes of 2014.
 The transactions used for determination of the multiples consisted of seven transactions for 2015 and seven transactions for 2014.
-The transactions consisted of acquired companies that were similar to our company in terms of industry, size and/or developmental stage and further refined that search to transactions in which the target company competed in an industry or supplied a service that was similar to that of our company.
+The transa